ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/09-refactor-code-part-2.md

     );
     ```

-Use the test file for `javascript` to write 5 more tests:
+Use the test file for `javascript` to write 4 more tests:

-1. `typescript.test.ts`: Base case for TypeScript files.
-Checks that `renameModule` can handle TypeScript files.

 1. `edge-case-file-is-empty.test.ts`: When the file is empty, `renameModule` returns the same file content and doesn't run into an error.